abarichello/bfheroesFesl/README.md

 |--------------|------------|-----------|
 |1.46.222034.0 |Game client |0x00951EA4 |
 |1.42.217478.0 |Game server |0x0067329B |
-##this is not so important since you can connect any .exe that uses Magma(see fesl patch)
+##this is not important since you can connect any .exe that uses Magma

 The default value is "bfwest-server.fesl.ea.com".
 The default port is 18270 for the game client and 18051 for the game server.

 Communication is encrypted using TLS.
 By default, the game checks if the TLS certificate and disconnects if it does not match a preset EA certificate.
-This check can be disabled using a patch to executable.
-(See Appendix: "FESL certificate patch") After the patch, the game client/server will accept more but not all certificates.
+After the patch, the game client/server will accept more but not all certificates.(see FESL patch)

-During the TLS handshake, both parties agree on a cipher suite and SSL version.
-Known good values for these are TLS_RSA_WITH_RC4_128_SHA and SSL 3.0 respectively.

-### Pkt structure
+### Packet structure
-After the TLS handshake, FESL messages are exchanged over the encrypted line.
-The format for these messages is as follows:
+After the TLS handshake, FESL The format for these messages is as follows:

 |Offset (bytes) |Length (bytes)     |Data type                          |Field name    |
 |---------------|-------------------|-----------------------------------|--------------|